 I met Karl in Flores, Guatemala, a small island town in the middle of Lake Petén.
 He was a massive man, tanned and with a thick head of white hair and matching beard.
-I wouldn’t have guessed it but he was 72 years old.
-He had a heavy German accent but it turned out that he had emigrated to Australia when he was in his teens and was now living in Florida.
+I wouldn’t have guessed it, but he was 72 years old.
+He had a heavy German accent, but it turned out that he had emigrated to Australia when he was in his teens and was now living in Florida.
 A full life.

 I asked what he had done for a living and he looked down at his feet for a second before answering.
-“I’m not proud of it but I was a Screw“.
-When I just stared at him, confused, he added “I was a prison guard.
-Twenty five years…”
+“I’m not proud of it, but I was a Screw.”

-A friend had recommended them but the only way to reach them was to stay overnight in the town of El Remate and then rent a taxi for $40 or so to take you to the one hotel near the park.
+A friend had recommended the Yaxha ruins as worth visiting, but the only way to reach them was to stay overnight in the town of El Remate and then rent a taxi for $40 or so to take you to the one hotel near the park.

-To my surprise, he immediately embraced the idea and suggested that we team up—we’d split the cost of the taxi and the Campamento Ecológico El Sombrero hotel had rooms for $10.
-The entrance fee was $10 — all in all, a reasonably-priced adventure.
-He seemed like quite a character so I knew going in that it’d be an interesting trip.
+To my surprise, he immediately embraced the idea and suggested that we team up—we’d split the cost of the taxi, and the lux Campamento Ecológico El Sombrero hotel was doable on a budget since it offers twin accomodation and we’d be splitting the room.

 El Remate turned out to be a pleasant town and we spent a couple of days eating cheap tacos and drinking beer while hanging out by the Lake Petén—it’s a big lake.
 When we reserved the taxi, the agent assured us that the hotel had a car and would drive us to the ruins.

-It didn’t, of course.
-There was a boat option but we’d arrived too late for that.
+There was a boat option, but we’d arrived too late for that.
 In the end, we’d walk a sweaty seven kilometers just to reach the entrance.
-Karl outweighed me by fifty pounds and was thirty years older but I struggled to keep up.
+Karl outweighed me by fifty pounds and was thirty years older, but I struggled to keep up.

 Raw jungle stretched as far as we could see.
-The pyramid was steep and in great condition without much obvious reconstruction.
+The main Yaxha pyramid was steep and in great condition, without much obvious reconstruction.

 After we’d spent a few moment taking each other’s photos, Karl provided me with one of the most surreal experiences of my life.